safwbdev/safwbdev/README.md

-### It's not a passion, It's just a very frustrating hobby 👋
+### I don't see this as a passion, but rather a very frustrating hobby 👋 It's still fun!

 - 🔭 I’m currently working on ...
 Multiple Small Projects